 This retrospective multicenter data showed that lower gestational age, exclusive breastfeeding and shorter LOS after birth are all risk factors associated with readmission for jaundice.
 Protective factors are mixed feeding (formula and breastfeeding) and frequent breastfeeding.
 We found that infants who fed more than 8 times per day and those whose mothers received breastfeeding support from nurses or lactation consultants were less likely to be readmitted for hyperbilirubinemia.
-This is in line with the American Academy of Pediatrics (AAP) reports of increased rates of severe hyperbilirubinemia in exclusively breastfeeding to promote weight gain and decrease hyperbilirubinemia and readmission [8].
+This is in line with the American Academy of Pediatrics (AAP) reports of increased rates of severe hyperbilirubinemia in exclusively breastfed infants [7], and emphasizes the need for providing specific instructions at discharge that encourages frequent breastfeeding to promote weight gain and decrease hyperbilirubinemia and readmission [8].
 Similarly, Kankaew, et al. [9] reported that in 116 neonates, breastfeeding for less than 8 times daily was associated with neonatal jaundice, stressing the importance of recommending breastfeeding every 1 to 2 hours in the first 24 hours after birth [10].
-This may be challenging for mothers who undergo c-section delivery, as studies reported that women who delivered by planned caessariansection were less likely to breastfeed or were less motivated to initiate and continue breastfeeding [11].
-We found that each additional feed per 24 hours reduces the risk of readmission among those infants who were born vaginally.
-This may be explained by the fact that most infants born by caesarean section received frequent mixed feeding in the first 24 hours after birth.
+This may be challenging for mothers who